 In fact, so powerful was this association that it led to gangs of die-hard football hooligans – known locally as “firms” – to abandon the practice of wearing their team strip altogether so as to avoid identification by the police.
 In its place they adopted many of the high-end sportswear brands they encountered on trips to Europe for international fixtures – brands such as Stone Island, C.P Company, Fila and Sergio Tacchini – leading to the birth of the Casuals movement in the 1980s.
 So fiercely proud was this subculture of its style that the wearing of football shirts became considered increasingly cheap and tacky – an image it never truly recovered from.
-Even today, long after the Casuals movement has died out, many people see the wearing of football team strips away from matches as both uncultured and deeply unfashionable.
+Even today, long after the Casuals movement has died out (at least, in its original form), many people see the wearing of football team strips away from matches as both uncultured and deeply unfashionable.

 So is that it?
 Faced with indifference on one hand and abandonment on the other, is the humble football shirt forever consigned to a lonely existence trapped between the pitch, the terraces, the pub and the locker room?
 Well, interestingly enough, there are signs those walls might finally be lifting, and it’s America who’s pulling the strings on the other side…

 The reason?
 Well, despite the fact a recent survey by Reuters showed that 86% of American respondents know little to nothing about the FIFA World Cup taking place right now, the sheer size of America’s population means that even a niche interest still has a following large enough to make it significant.
-What’s more, given that the country has almost zero history of violent culture attached to football (quite the opposite, in fact), the public perception of football-related clothing is that it’s an unconventional, slightly alternative choice, rather than the lowest-common-denominator image it carries in many European nations.
+What’s more, given that the country has almost zero history of violent culture attached to football (quite the opposite, in fact), the public perception of football-related clothing is that it’s an unconventional, slightly alternative choice, rather than the lowest-common-denominator it represents in many European nations.

 With that in mind, and with soccer’s increasing commercial popularity in the United States, it’s not unreasonable to assume that the stylistic tropes of football clothing could find a more permanent place in the streetwear playbook moving forward.
 Whether they’ll reach the level of penetration enjoyed by other popular sports remains to be seen.
 But, for now at least, there are signs the knee-jerk stigma of years past may finally be shown the red card.